GooldenApple/vvs-nordstrom/README.md

 - **Semantic HTML5** used for meaningful structure, improving screen reader compatibility.
 - **Descriptive `alt` text** provided for all images, conveying purpose and content.
-- **WCAG AA compliant color contrast**, tested with Lighthouse and WAVE.
+- **WCAG AA compliant color contrast**, tested with Lighthouse and WebAIM Contrast Checker.
 - **Keyboard accessibility** – all interactive elements can be navigated via keyboard, with clear focus indicators.
 - **ARIA attributes** added where necessary to improve assistive technology support.
 - **Form labels** – all input fields have associated labels for clarity.